fancyIX/ccminer/README.md

 Check the [README.txt](README.txt) for the additions

-GRLC donation address: GUZA18kQyjfKDPLdcrHKhvcvdoS1JcUr2V (fancyIX)
+GRLC donation address: MAwRJdqwF381h49EHPnEt8rfdgpUdwvbfJ (BuBoNiK666)

 This branck is for improving allium performance forked from [lenis0012](https://github.com/lenis0012/ccminer)